afterlogic/aurora-files-app-flutter/BUILD_INSTRUCTIONS.md

 Mistakes mentioned in the 'Runner.
 The app/Frameworks/Flutter.
 Framework/Flutter', is actually in .xcarchive files inside.

 In Xcode, open the "Organizer" Window (Window -> Organizer").
-In the "Archives" TAB, you can see the file you just filed.
+In the "Archives" TAB (Product -> Archive for a first time build), you can see the file you just filed.

 The right mouse button Show in the Finder, right click "Show package contents", into Products/Applications/Runner.
 The app.
 After see Runner.
 App, continue to right-click "show package contents", thus into the 'Runner.
 The app/Frameworks/Flutter.
 Framework' directory.